-Upon the occurrence of an Event of Default which is continuing, the Principal Paying Agent may invite the Bondholders in accordance with §§ 123 through 153 of the PCA Final Provisions to a bondholders' meeting for the taking of a resolution on the serving of a Default Notice, provided the Principal Paying Agent has not served such Default Notice itself.
+Upon the occurrence of an Event of Default which is continuing, the Principal Paying Agent may invite the Bondholders in accordance with art.
+1157 seq. of the Swiss Code of Obligations to a bondholders' meeting for the taking of a resolution on the serving of a Default Notice, provided the Principal Paying Agent has not served such Default Notice itself.
 The legally valid resolution of the bondholders' meeting to serve a Default Notice shall replace the right reserved by the Principal Paying Agent according to these Terms of the Bonds to serve a Default Notice on behalf of the Bondholders.
 If the bondholders' meeting votes against the serving of a Default Notice, the right to serve such Default Notice shall revert to the Principal Paying Agent whereby the Principal Paying Agent shall not be bound by the resolution of the bondholders' meeting if and to the extent that new circumstances arise or become known which require a revised assessment of the facts.